The first signs of ageing.

 Hyaluronic acid in skincare has become a multi-billion dollar skincare ingredient.
 It will appear in various forms, from inexpensive sodium hyaluronate to hydrolysed hyaluronic acid, a gel-like substance used in dermal fillers to fill the underlying skin where a wrinkle has formed.

-In dry environmental conditions where there’s little moisture in the air, hyaluronic acid will pull from below leading to more dehydration in the skin.
+In dry environmental conditions with little moisture in the air, hyaluronic acid will pull from below, leading to more dehydration in the skin.

 5 skin saving solutions for facial volume loss.